Code-Institute-Submissions/TeamWorkTasks/README.md

 ## Version control
-- Git and GitHub were utilized for **version control.** As additions and edits were being made, files were committed to branches and merged to the master branch.
+- Git and GitHub were utilized for version control.
+As additions and edits were being made to the code, these changes would be staged in git, commited and pushed to remote repository.

 ## Deployment
 - The project is deployed on the [Netlify](https://netlify.com) platform.